mhauken/cssToggle/README.md

 A jQuery plugin that toggles an element on or off with CSS3 transitions, and then hides it..
 Similar to jQuery's toggle and slideToggle but using CSS3 transitions instead.

+# Todo:
+[] Make an option for not modifying position at all. ex: ignorePosition: true;

 # options

 ## duration